 We apply synthetic biology tools to re-code these natural DNA to allow functionality in brewer’s yeast - building a “molecular factory assembly line” in yeast to produce desired medicinal molecules.

 Finally, we grow our best engineered strains in fermenters where the yeast act to convert simple starting materials, like sugar and amino acids, to targeted medicinal compounds.

 Yeast fermentation is a more sustainable, environmentally friendly process than traditional approaches that rely on extraction of medicinal compounds from plants.

 Many medicinal plants are rare and grow in particular climates, which leads to overharvesting and loss of irreplaceable biodiversity.

 In addition, farming of medicinal plants uses substantially more resources, such as arable land, water, fertilizers, herbicides and pesticides, than yeast-based fermentation.

 These days, the word “opioid” is a trigger for a lot of emotional reactions.
 We know the drug has been the cause of addiction and overdoses, driven by miseducation, irresponsibility and greed.
 We also know that it provides extremely effective relief for severe pain, so much so that the World Health Organization classifies it as an “essential medicine.”

-We want to be upfront that our product roadmap starts with using yeast to synthesize opioid molecules traditionally derived from poppy plants.
-It’s our belief that these medicines are useful when used responsibly.
+Our product roadmap starts with using yeast to synthesize opioid molecules traditionally derived from poppy plants.
+It’s our belief that these medicines play an essential role in supporting life-saving and humane treatments when used responsibly.
 And by starting with opioid molecules, it opens the door to developing nal-opioids (to counteract overdoses) as well as non-addictive forms of the drug.

 As a company, we are committed to healing people, not hurting them.
 And we will always be transparent in our actions, align with partners who are committed to being part of the solution to the opioid crisis, and use our technology to get better medicines to more people.